IvannnHuang/system_programing_project/HW1/README.md

 ## ALGLIB Data Structures and APIs for KNN Search

  ALGLIB provides its own array wrappers and search routines for working with numerical data.
 This section explains the core data types and functions you'll need.
+You can refer to the [ALGLIB documentation](https://www.alglib.net/translator/man/manual.cpp.html) for more details.

 ### Core Array Types